KaneG9/Note_App/README.md

 <details>
 <summary>User Stories</summary>
 As a programmer
+So I can find the one I want
-I can see a list of my notes, where each note is abbreviated to the first 20 characters So I can find the one I want
+I can see a list of my notes, where each note is abbreviated to the first 20 characters

 As a programmer
+So I can record something I need to remember
 I can create a new note
-So I can record something I need to remember

 As a programmer
+So I can see all the information in the note
-I can see the full text of an individual note on its own page So I can see all the information in the note
+I can see the full text of an individual note on its own page

+As a programmer
+So I can record notes with fun little pictures
+I can use shortcodes like `:fire:` that get converted into emojis like 🔥

+As a programmer
+So I can remember what I took down
+I can refresh the page and still see my notes

 </details>

 * We begun be creating a testing framework (see [Testing](#Testing))